-The Scottish Highlands are located in northwest Scotland.
-Being so far up in the northern hemisphere, the weather is often unpredictable.
+Being so far up in the northern hemisphere, the weather in the Highlands is unpredictable.
 In fact, Scottish actor, Billy Connolly once said, “There are two seasons in Scotland: June and winter”.
-This means you’ll need layers and a waterproof jacket to stay warm and dry no matter what time of year you visit.
+This means you’ll need layers and a waterproof jacket no matter what time of year you visit.

 Best for: smaller crowds, World Whiskey Month (May), wildflowers and wildlife